PEP 751 – A file format to record Python dependencies for installation reproducibility

 and pip-tools only generate lock files for the current

-supply chain attacks (e.g., always including hashes for files).
+supply chain attacks (e.g. including hashes for files).

 The lack of a standard also has some drawbacks.
-For instance, any tooling that wants to work with lock files must choose which format to support, potentially leaving users unsupported (e.g., Dependabot only supporting select tools, same for cloud providers who can do dependency installations on your behalf, etc.).
+For instance, any tooling that wants to work with lock files must choose which format to support, potentially leaving users unsupported (e.g. Dependabot only supporting select tools, same for cloud providers who can do dependency installations on your behalf, etc.).
 It also impacts portability between tools, which causes vendor lock-in.
-By not having compatibility and interoperability it fractures tooling around lock files where both users and tools have to choose what lock file format to use upfront and making it costly to use/switch to other formats.
-Rallying around a single format removes that cost/barrier.
+By not having compatibility and interoperability it fractures tooling around lock files where both users and tools have to choose what lock file format to use upfront and making it costly to use/switch to other formats (e.g. tooling around auditing a lock file).
+Rallying around a single format removes this cost/barrier.

 Note